TamaraWallace/Squad22/README.md

 The program is composed of Users & Tasks.
 It allows for the creation of new Users and of new Tasks and allows a logged in User to manage their tasks by viewing them, completing them, and adding new ones.

-The data structures for these two primary object types are as follows:
-  User:
-    - usrID: UUID         // to identify the user
-    - usrName: String     // user's username
-    - usrPassword: String // user's password
-    - usrEmail: String    // user's email
-  Task:
-    - taskID: UUID        // to identify the task
-    - userID: UUID        // to identify the user that the task belongs to
-    - name: String        // name of the task
-    - description: String // the description of the task
-    - completed: boolean  // true if the user has marked the task as completed, false otherwise
-    - dueDate: LocalDate  // the date the task is due

 Please start by downloading the code in the Repository.